bendbir/activity_wheel_data_sorter/README.md

 The excel Files being combined must use the same activity wheels otherwise an error will occur.
 Data will be combined into a single .csv file that will be generated in the "output" file directory.

-An explaination of how to use the script can also be found in the instruction.txt file.
+An explanation of how to use the script can also be found in the instruction.txt file.